cenote/jasperstarter/README.md

   * Parameter -t defaults to "none" and can therefore be omited if no database is needed.
   * Input file is read once.
 No temporary files needed anymore.
+  * Setup checks for previous versions and creates menuitems for uninstall and help.
+  * Setup is available in English, German, French, Polish, Romanian, Ukrainian.

 See CHANGES file for a history of changes.